TatianaBelova333/api_final_yatube/README.md

 }

 ```
-### Attempt to create a Post by an authorised user
+### Attempt to create a Post by an unauthorised user

 ```
 HTTP/1.1 401 Unauthorised